National Schism: Beginning of the conflict

 However, Constantine believed it was in the greater interests of Greece to remain neutral.
 His considerable military experience and knowledge made him especially conscious of the threat to Greece from Bulgaria's powerful military in the event that the Hellenic Army was engaged in a war with Austria-Hungary.
 Beyond military considerations, there were personal reasons for the split between the king and the prime minister.
 Constantine had a basically autocratic personality and strongly disliked Venizelos as a person.
 Moreover, the king was a militaristic Germanophile who admired Prussian militarism and believed that the Reich would not be defeated in the present war.
+He was also married to Queen Sofia, the sister of the German Kaiser, Wilhelm II.
 The king had little respect for parliamentary government and preferred to deal with soldiers rather than politicians.
 Constantine, whose political style was fundamentally authoritarian, had been looking for an occasion to undo the "revolution" of 1909 for some time.
 His favorite adviser on both political and military affairs was the Germanophile General Ioannis Metaxas.

 Knowing of the strong anti-Slavic racism held by Emperor Wilhelm II, Metaxas argued that Germany was the natural defender of "Hellenism against Slavism" and that Germany would not permit Bulgaria to gain territory from a German-friendly Greece.
 Metaxas argued against a war against the Ottoman Empire on the grounds that Greece did not have the logistical capability to support an army in Anatolia nor the economic resources to win such a war.
 Only the fear of a British naval blockade led Metaxas to advocate neutrality; otherwise, he was for Greece entering the war on the side of the Central Powers.
 Additionally, the King was bribed by the Auswaertiges Amt into remaining neutral, secretly taking in 1915 a "loan" of 40 million gold Reichsmark that went into his Swiss bank account.
 The Greek-Canadian journalist Philippe Gigantès argued that it was royal corruption with the "vast sums [of money] from Germany" that the king took was the most powerful reason for Constantine favoring neutrality, instead of the more altruistic reasons given by his admirers.
 According to Skouloudis and monarchist writers, the loan of 40 million Reichsmark from Germany was to the Greek government without any term of neutrality, with better interest than the Allied offers.